Casca

 Have I been in a storm that's spitting fire.

-The shift in register is the scene's whole point.
-The man who could not be bothered to watch the crown ceremony is now describing the slave whose hand burned without scorching, the lion that walked past him in the street, the hundred women who saw burning men in the public square.
-Casca has moved from prose to verse, from contempt to invocation, from the political theatre he despised to the cosmic theatre he cannot dismiss.
-The play is making a careful argument here.
-Casca's cynicism is real but it is not bottomless; there is a register of experience above which his disdain cannot operate, and the storm has reached it.
-The conspiracy that Cassius will recruit him into within fifty lines depends partly on this.
-A man who has just seen graves yawn open is more receptive to the case for desperate political action than the man who sneered at the rabble's chapped hands.
+The change of register is the scene's whole point.
+The man who could not be bothered to watch the crown ceremony is now reporting a sky that rains fire.
+He has moved from prose to verse, from contempt to dread, from the political theatre he sneered at to a cosmic theatre he cannot dismiss.
+Shakespeare is making a careful argument: Casca's cynicism is real, but it is not bottomless.
+There is a scale of experience above which his disdain cannot operate, and the storm has reached it.
+The conspiracy Cassius is about to recruit him into depends partly on this – a man who has just watched the heavens come apart is far readier for desperate action than the man who mocked the rabble's chapped hands an afternoon earlier.

 The First Hand on the Blade

 The conspirators have surrounded Caesar in the Senate.
-Metellus Cimber is pleading for his banished brother as a pretext; Brutus and Cassius and the others have moved into position; Caesar has refused to move from his decision in his most sustained statement of self-deification ("I am constant as the northern star").
-And Casca — the prose-spoken cynic of 1.2, the storm-stricken witness of 1.3 — strikes first.
+Metellus Cimber pleads for his banished brother as a pretext; the others move into position; Caesar has just refused, in his grandest statement of self-belief, to be moved at all.
+And Casca – the prose-spoken cynic of A1S2, the storm-struck witness of A1S3 – strikes first.

 Original